FabianMartinez83/Handpan-for-NT/README.md

 Attempt to create a "realistic" Handpan algorithm for the Disting NT<br>

-# ATTENTION THE PLUGIN ISN'T WORKING PROPERLY
+# ATTENTION THE PLUGIN WORKS NOT EXACTLY THE WAY I WANT IT TO DO